The first in a series of interviews with our working volunteers - Matthew Harris.

 What made you volunteer at Midsomer Norton?

-I became a volunteer because the railways have been apart of my family for many years as my great-grandfather worked for the LMS in London.
-As a young boy, I remember many times seeing the steam trains at Bitton station and the HSTs at Bristol temple meads in the 1990's, so you could say I was hooked straight away then as a teenager I started to volunteer on heritage railways which then lead me to join the Somerset and Dorset railway which I have loved every second so far.
+I became a volunteer because the railways have been a part of my family for many years as my great-grandfather worked for the LMS in London.
+As a young boy, I remember many times seeing the steam trains at Bitton station and the HSTs at Bristol temple meads in the 1990's, so you could say I was hooked straight away.
+Then as a teenager, I started to volunteer on heritage railways which then lead me to join the Somerset and Dorset railway which I have loved every second so far.